Careers

 Administrative Employment Opportunities

-Join the Oregon Symphony Team as our Director of Annual Giving!
+Join the Oregon Symphony Team as our Vice President for Development!

 Qualifications:

-- Availability to work evenings and weekends when required.
+- Availability to work evenings and weekends as needed.

 We Offer:

-- A chance to be part of a respected and mission-driven organization.
+- A senior leadership role within a respected and mission-driven arts organization.

-- An opportunity to support and enhance the operations of a leading arts institution.
+- The opportunity to shape the philanthropic future of a leading cultural institution.

 Benefits: Comprehensive benefits package including medical, dental, vision, long-term disability insurance, and a 403(b) retirement plan.